zalando/skipper/docs/reference/filters.md

 allows the given number of requests by client.
 The definition of the same client is based on data of the http header and can be changed with an optional fourth parameter.
-If the fourth parameter is set skipper will use the Authorization header to put the request in the same client bucket, else the X-Forwarded-For Header will be used.
+If the fourth parameter is set skipper will use the HTTP header defined by this to put the request in the same client bucket, else the X-Forwarded-For Header will be used.
 You need to run skipper with command line flags `-enable-swarm` and `-enable-ratelimits`.
-Skipper will consume roughly 15 MB per filter for 100.000 clients and 1000 skipper peers.
+See also our [cluster ratelimit tutorial](../../tutorials/ratelimit/#cluster-ratelimit)

 Parameters:

 * rate limit group (string)
 * number of allowed requests per time period (int)
 * time period for requests being counted (time.Duration)
-* optional parameter can be set to: "auth" (string)
+* optional parameter to set the same client by header (string)

 ```
 clusterClientRatelimit("groupA", 10, "1h")
-clusterClientRatelimit("groupA", 10, "1h", "auth")
+clusterClientRatelimit("groupA", 10, "1h", "Authorization")
 ```

 See also the [ratelimit docs](https://godoc.org/github.com/zalando/skipper/ratelimit).